atisharma/matlib/README.md

 Why not core.matrix?
 It is of course subjective.
 The philosophy of core.matrix and Neanderthal is different and they serve different needs.
 I preferred being close to LAPACK -- the cockroach of numerical computing -- and Neanderthal's syntax made more sense to me.

-If it's possible to use well-tested FORTRAN libraries for numerical computing, I will.
+## Installing

+TBD

 ## Contributing